calexanderberg/scripts/README.md

 # scripts
-A collection of personal scripts I have built and use personally
+A collection of personal scripts I have built and use.

 Below is a small description of these scripts